Gilbert Supporters of the Gifted

 Below are two lists for your reference of Phoenix area professionals who do gifted testing.
 Gifted testing may or may not include IQ testing.
 Gilbert Supporters of the Gifted does not endorse any individual, but does provide this information for your resource.
 These listings are not intended to be a recommendation or identification of competency.
-We encourage you to join our Yahoo Groups on our subscription page and ask our members for referrals.
+We encourage you to join our Facebook Page (See our subscription page for details) and ask our members regarding referrals.

 Once you have determined from the test results that you have a highly gifted child, you may wish to explore the opportunities and free resources offered through the

 Continue to scroll down below to see what test is used by Gilbert Public Schools and what additional tests are recognized in the state of Arizona.

 Gilbert Public School District